 Pick a Strategic Location for Your Academy

 A soccer academy is one of those businesses whose location is crucial to their success.
-Setting up a boarding facility in a location away from the city hustle is one option.
+Setting up a boarding facility away from the city hustle is one option.

 The business office can be located in the city, while the training sessions can be held elsewhere.
 If you don’t want to manage a boarding facility, a location that parents can access would be ideal.